r0the/logi7400/README.md

 * The pin layout matches the DIP pinout of the corresponding ICs.
 * Automated tests are provided.
 * Labels must conform to [VHDL](https://en.wikipedia.org/wiki/VHDL), i.e. start with a letter and contain only letters, digits, or underscores.

-## Progress

-See [documentation](doc/README.md) for details.
-Currently, circuits from other libraries are being integrated will later be redesigned to meet the guidelines.

 ## Credits